 Memory tracing has to be activated at configure time.
 The standard malloc statements are overridden with macros (CCTK_MALLOC).
-To activate memory tracing use either machine> gmake bigbuild DEBUG=yes machine> gmake bigbuild-config DEBUG=memory
+To activate memory tracing use either

-DEBUG=all Enables all debug options (compiler debug flags, redefines malloc) DEBUG=memory Redefine malloc only.
+DEBUG=all Enables all debug options (compiler debug flags, redefines malloc)

+DEBUG=memory Redefine malloc only.